run-x/opta/modules/gcp_k8s_service/gcp-k8s-service.md

 ### Tolerations

-Opta now gives you the option of adding [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to the nodes created in this nodepool, and thusly the ability to add _tolerations_ for said taints.
+Opta gives you the option of adding [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to the nodes created in this nodepool, and thusly the ability to add _tolerations_ for said taints.
 The official documentation gives an excellent detailed summary, but in short one can use taints to stop workloads from running in said nodes unless they have a matching toleration.
 Simply provide a list of desired tolerations as inputs like so: